muhi-zatar/Sentiment-Analysis/README.md

 **Naiive Bayes**

 Naive Bayes is a simple, yet effective and commonly-used, machine learning classifier.
 It is a probabilistic classifier that makes classifications using the Maximum A Posteriori decision rule in a Bayesian setting.
 It can also be represented using a very simple Bayesian network.
 Naive Bayes classifiers have been especially popular for text classification, and are a traditional solution for problems such as spam detection.

+# Deep Learning Techniques

+Other than machine learning techniques, deep learning techniques and approaches were implemented and explored for the purpose of sentiment analysis.
+The Superiority of deep learning techniques, that it can actually capture the context and the sequence of the provided text, which made deep learning approaches and specifically; sequence models very powerful and achieved state of the art in text classification and machine translation tasks.